 Village of Vals

 One of the highlights of the hotel is the village of Vals.
-It is genuinely extraordinary and blessed with an abundance of natural beauty and charm.
+It is genuinely extraordinary and blessed with abundant natural beauty and charm.
 The hotel and spa are what drew us to this rustic village, so we had no expectations.

 It is a village replete with wooden homes topped by traditional stone roofs and surrounded by waterfalls, alpine lakes, and craggy peaks.
 It makes the hotel feel like a modern oasis hidden along the verdant valley side.
 It does not take long to realize where Peter Zumthor drew inspiration for Therme Vals as you explore the valley.